-This theme addresses the challenges related to the socio-economic, legal or ethical acceptability of AI applications.
-It attempts to address questions like: "how does AI affect economic competitivity, economic platforms? "how can we use the power of AI to get the general public more involved in social/governmental decisions?", "how does the general public perceive AI, autonomous AI systems and how can we make those more acceptable?"
+This theme addresses the challenges related to the socio-economic, legal or ethical acceptability of AI applications, answering questions such as "how does AI affect economic competitiveness, economic platforms?
+"How can we use AI to better involve the general public in social/governmental decisions?
+How are autonomous AI systems perceived by the general public, how can we assess the associated risks and how can we make them more acceptable?

 Thread 1: Social acceptability and applications of AI

 Thread 2: Responsibility: Legal and Ethical Issues